labujaber1/NWConfigScriptor/README.md

  The user is free to adjust the text files holding the config/show commands or add new ones as long as they are .txt and added to the ConfigTextFiles folder, no other extensions are looked for.
+If ammending existing files they will need to be saved and the file overwritten as the commands are only read in from a file, the file is not kept open for editing.
+If files are added while in debug mode, the file properties will need to be changed in the solution so they included on build.
+Build action change to 'content', and copy to output to 'Copy if newer'.

  Help, Load file, save file, and append to file options added to right click menu in the editor.
 The load file reads in file content into the editor for editing or appending and so will need to overwrite existing file when saving.
 Append to file allows commands to be added to files without the need for them to be opened in the editor.

- Version 1.2 will consider if there is a need to update devices straight away or used as an add on to packet tracer.
+ Version 1.2 will consider if there is a need to update devices straight away via a TFTP server or used as an add on to packet tracer.